joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/DatePickerBuilderBase.md

 ### Format(System.String)
 Sets the date format, which will be used to parse and format the machine date.

+### ParseFormats(System.Collections.Generic.IEnumerable{System.String})
+Specifies the formats, which are used to parse the value set with value() method or by direct input.

 ### Enable(System.Boolean)
 Enables or disables the picker.